Richard Chung-yiu Yeung, Science Teacher, Carmel Holy Word Secondary School, Hong Kong

 HundrED has selected this innovation to

-(a) Drone Science and Technology
+- Drone Science and Technology,

-(b) Programmed Flight
+- Programmed Flight

-(c) Drones, Geometry and Trigonometry
+- Drones, Geometry and Trigonometry

-(d) Coding and Engineering Design
+- Coding and Engineering Design

-(e) Drones and Environmental Science
+- Drones and Environmental Science

-(f) Future Application of Drones
+- Future Application of Drones

-As a summative assessment by the end of Phase One, students applied the knowledge acquired and creativity to present entrepreneurship proposals on benefitting the society with drone technology.
-The proposals should leverage on the advantages of technology while striking a balance between innovation, feasibility and safety.
-Students gave video presentations to illustrate their concepts and took questions from a panel of guest judges.
-Proposed uses of drone technology ran the gamut from dispatching drugs to inspecting cross-strait bridges and suspension rails, cleaning and inspecting glass curtain walls, conducting tree surveys, monitoring tree protection measures, bird conservation, etc.
+By the end of Phase One, students applied the knowledge acquired and creativity to present entrepreneurship proposals on benefitting the society with drone technology.
+The proposals should leverage on the advantages of technology while striking a balance between innovation, feasibility, safety and cost effectiveness.
+To tie in with various interdisciplinary themes, alumni working in related fields (e.g. aerophysics, surveying and valuation, stream water analysis, market strategising, etc.) were invited to share career insights and explore possible applications of drone technology to workflow.

 The project was selected to the “Global Spotlight of Employability” by HundrED, the Finnish innovative educational organization, and honoured with the NXTEducator Global Educational Innovation Award by Sayling Wen Cultural & Educational Foundation in 2019.